shikhar0507/backend-cloud-functions/docs/activities/comment.md

 * An activity with the `activityId` from the request body must exist.

-* You must have edit rights to the activity.

 * You must be an assignee of the activity.